salt-formulas/salt-formula-maas/README.rst

 Test pillars
 ==============

-Mind the postgresql and rsyslog `.sls`.
+Mind the PostgreSQL and rsyslog ``.sls``.
 Database and syslog service are required for MAAS to properly install and work.

 * https://github.com/salt-formulas/salt-formula-rsyslog/tree/master/tests/pillar